carpentries-incubator/shell-extras/_episodes/03-file-transfer.md

 ---
 title: "Transferring Files"
 teaching: 10
-exercises: 0
+exercises: 5
 questions:
-- "How to use wget, curl and lftp to transfer file?"
+- "How to use wget, curl and rsync to transfer file?"
 objectives:
 - "FIXME"
 keypoints:
-- "FIXME"
+- "wget is a utility for downloading remote webpages.
+It includes options to mirror an entire site."
+- "curl is another utility for downloading remote webpages.
+It defaults to outputting the result on screen, this can be piped to other programs."
+- "rsync is a utility for transferring files.
+It can use the SSH protocol and is useful for mirroring complicated directory structures from one computer to another."
 ---

-There are other ways to interact with remote files other than git.
+There are other ways to interact with remote files other than scp.

-It is true that we can clone an entire git repository, or even one level of a git repository using:
-`git clone --depth-1 repository_name`.
-What about files that do not exist in a git repository?
-If we wish to download files from the shell we can use tools such as Wget, cURL, and lftp.

 ## Wget